DarrylWilliams32/DarrylWilliams32/README.md

 - 👋 Hi, I’m @DarrylWilliams32
 - 👀 I’m interested in web application development
-- 🌱 I have experience with html, css, php, javascript, kotlin, ruby, and python.
-I recently finished training with Genspark and learned how to utilize the PEGA platform to quickly and effectively build internal and customer facing applications.
+- 🌱 My strengths are in html, css, javascript, react, node, angular, mongo, and node.
+I recently completed the Salesforce AI Associate certification 💪🏽.
-- 💞️ I’m looking to collaborate on small-medium web applications that will allow me to grow in my web development skillset.
+- 💞️ I’m looking to collaborate on small-medium web applications.
 - 📫 I can best be reached at my email: DarrylWilliams6@Gmail.com

 <!---